ROSRider/rosrider_doc/docs/LAUNCH.md

 To see output, click [here](robot_ekf_launch.txt)

-In another window, list topics by typing `rostopic list`, you should see:
+In another window, list topics by typing `rostopic list`, and you should see:

 ### remote.launch

 This file launches `rviz` with a configuration file for ROSRider.
 This is usually done in a remote computer, connected to `roscore` running at your robot.
 To accomplish this first set `ROS_MASTER_URI` and `ROS_HOST` environment variables.

+`RVIZ` is the ROS visualization program.
+Whatever the state your robot is in, is depicted in rviz, along with other data such as camera, sensory, etc.

 On your laptop type: